projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

 1. vhost proxy creates two eventfds per virtqueue, one is for kick, (an ioeventfd), the other is for call, (an irqfd).
-2. vhost proxy registers the two eventfds to VHM through VHM character
+2. vhost proxy registers the two eventfds to HSM through HSM character
    device:

    a) Ioevenftd is bound with a PIO/MMIO range.
 If it is a PIO, it is